Categories

 Min. commitment: 30 min

 Heart of DT SF.
 You can find very large stores of Apple, Nike, Macy’s, LV and the lot here.
 A couple of blocks away is famous Market Street, where you can find Westfield Shopping Center.
-You can also take the historic cable car from the beginning of Powell Street here, takes you the different locations like Fishermans Wharf and crooked Lombard Street.
-Nothing much special here tbh, but definitely worth seeing the city center to get an idea of a good SF mix.
+In addition, you can also hop on the historic cable car at the beginning of Powell Street, which takes you to iconic spots like Fisherman’s Wharf and the famously crooked Lombard Street.
+While there isn’t anything particularly special to do here, it’s still worth exploring the city center to get a feel for San Francisco’s unique mix.

 Union Square